tetracorp/k240/docs/_posts/2022-06-04-ship-hardpoints.md

 {:.left}

 If the ship has at least one deflector, all damage it takes is halved, rounded down.
 Deflector is applied before Warp Generator.
+There is no benefit to multiple Deflectors on one ship.
+Deflector is only viable on large ships.

 ### Shield x10, x20, x30, x40, x50